Rotary Rocket: Helicopter to orbit

-Revised design
+Helicopter from orbit

-The revised and redesigned Roton concept was a cone-shaped launch vehicle, with a folded rotary wing on top for use only during landing.
+The revised and redesigned Roton concept was a cone-shaped launch vehicle, with a helicopter rotor on top for use only during landing.
 An internal cargo bay could be used both for carrying payloads to orbit and bringing others back to Earth.
 The projected price to orbit of this design was given as $1,000 per kg of payload, less than one-tenth of the then-current launch price.
 Payload capacity was limited to a relatively modest 6000 lb.

-The revised version was to use a unique rotating annular aerospike engine: the engine and base of the launch vehicle would spin at high speed (720 rpm) to pump fuel and oxidizer to the rim by the rotation.
+The revised version would have used a unique rotating annular aerospike engine: the engine and base of the launch vehicle would spin at high speed (720 rpm) to pump fuel and oxidizer to the rim by the rotation.
 Unlike the landing rotor, due to the shallow angle of the nozzles in the base rotor, the rotation speed self limited and required no control system.
-Since the density of the LOX (liquid oxygen) was higher than that of the kerosene, extra pressure was available with the LOX, so it would cool the engine's throat and other components, rather than using the kerosene as the coolant as in a conventional LOX/kerosene rocket.
+Since the density of the LOX (liquid oxygen) was higher than that of the kerosene, extra pressure was available with the LOX, so it would have been used to cool the engine's throat and other components, rather than using the kerosene as the coolant as in a conventional LOX/kerosene rocket.
 However, at the high G levels at the outer edge of the rotating engine block, clarity on how LOX would work as a coolant was both unknown and difficult to validate.
 That added one layer of risk.

 In addition, the rotating exhaust acted as a wall at the outer edge of the engine base, lowering the temperature of the base to below ambient due to ejector pump effect and creating a suction cup at the bottom in atmosphere.
 This could be alleviated using makeup gas to develop base pressure, requiring an additional rocket engine to fill up the base of the main rocket engine.
 (Similar problems would have occurred in a conventional aerospike engine, but there, natural recirculation plus use of the turbopump gas-generator's exhaust as the makeup gas would have largely alleviated the problem "for free.")

 At the rim, 96 miniature jets would exhaust the burning propellants (LOX and kerosene) around the rim of the base of the vehicle, which gained the vehicle extra thrust at high altitude – acting as a zero-length truncated aerospike nozzle.
 A similar system with non-rotating engines was studied for the N1 rocket.
 That application had a much smaller base area, and did not create the suction effect a larger peripheral engine induces.
-The Roton engine had a projected vacuum ISP (specific impulse) of ~355 isp, which is very high for a LOX/kerosene engine –and a thrust to weight ratio of 150, which is extremely light.
+The Roton engine had a projected vacuum ISP (specific impulse) of ~355 isp, which is very high for a LOX/kerosene engine – and a thrust to weight ratio of 150, which is extremely light.